Kangstem Biotech Hair Cloning in 2024

 During the past two weeks, Kangstem Biotech had two press releases that are quite remarkable:

 1. On December 6th, the company announced plans to speed up the commercialization and launch of skin organoids to 2024.
-Interestingly, they had an update about their artificial skin technology and Seoul National University partnership in 2021.
+Interestingly, in 2021 they had an update about their artificial skin technology and partnership with Seoul National University.

 2. On December 22nd, the company announced plans to begin commercialization of the world’s first human hair follicle organoid-based hair loss treatment in 2024.